Javadhu Hills: Access

 From Chennai Take NH4, Chennai-Poonamallee Bypass- Arcot and take Arni road, after Arni Bypass take the Polur Road, upon reaching Polur town, ask the route for Aththimur and after Aththimur one can see the sign boards for Jamuna Marathur.

 The weather and roads are very nice, thanks to Tamil Nadu government and its state highways department for maintaining the roads in good condition.
 Please Avoid driving at night or dark hours Safe timing for travelling is 6am-5pm, After polur town To jamuna marathur 40 km of Ghat roads, mostly one cannot see any shops or even people.
 But it is mind blowing road.
 Places like Bheeman falls have become alcohol drinking spot for the tourist groups, so not so safe for families unless law and order is enforced.

+Archaeological excavations

+In March 2024, more than 100 megalithic burials were unearthed inside Pattarakadu Reserve Forest atop Jawadhu Hills.
+The burials were located in Keel Cheppili and Mel Cheppili villages near Jamunamarathur.
+This was hailed as a rare and significant find.

+Earlier, in 2021, a large number of Neolithic tools had been found in the area also.